blackberry-garance/flowershow-app/docs/seo-social-metadata.md

 - Use 1200x630 pixel images for optimal social sharing
 - Keep image files under 1MB

+> [!info]
-For detailed examples and step-by-step instructions, see our [[how-to-configure-seo-and-social-media-metadata|SEO and social media metadata guide]].
+> For detailed examples and step-by-step instructions, see our [[how-to-configure-seo-and-social-media-metadata|SEO and social media metadata guide]].